genevaers/User-Documentation/docs/Setup and Use/index.md

 - To download the latest Performance Engine executables go [here](https://github.com/genevaers/Performance-Engine/releases)

-- For information on how to use the Workbench to create a new View, follow the examples under [Basic Skills](#basic-skills)
+- For information on how to use the Workbench to create a new view, follow the examples under [Basic Skills](#basic-skills)

-- To run a View look at the sample JCL in [Running the View](RunView/RunView.md)
+- To run a view look at the sample JCL in [Running the View](RunView/RunView.md)

 - For tuning and parameter reference information go to the [Reference](../Reference/index.md)